benitomartin/foodscore-code/README.md

 ## :clapper: **The Website**

 The Website was created using streamlit and for that, an additional [repository](https://github.com/benitomartin/foodscore-app) was created.
-Instruction on how to use the Website can be found in that repository
+Instruction on how to use the Website can be found in that repository.

 ![Screenshot App](https://user-images.githubusercontent.com/116911431/229893707-e95bf9ff-0d50-4d12-a6b9-cdb88ffc54e6.png)